facebook/docusaurus/website/docs/installation.md

 ## Project structure

-Assuming you chose the classic template and named your site `my-website`, you will see the following files generated under a new directory `my-website/`:
+Assuming you chose the classic theme and named your site `my-website`, you will see the following files generated under a new directory `my-website/`:

 ```sh
 my-website